Does Your Blue Cross Blue Shield Policy Cover Rehab?

 HMOs usually only cover services provided by HMO-contracted facilities.
 PPO plans have more options regarding the number of providers from with thy have access to.

 With a PPO plan, covered individuals can be treated by a facility that is out-of-network.
 However, the expenses to the member will be considerably higher.

 Each plan is different, so be sure to speak with your insurance provider about specific details about a plan’s coverage.
 The financial responsibility of going to a substance abuse treatment center most commonly is what determines which one the individual chooses to go to.

-About Coverage for Detoxification
+About Blue Cross Blue Shield Coverage for Detox

 In many instances, those who are seeking treatment for an addiction problem must first go through a medical detox process.
 This isn’t the case for everyone, but for those who are suffering from certain types of addiction, such as benzodiazepine dependence or alcoholism, a detox may be in order.

 Detoxing from excessive use of benzos, alcohol, or opiates can be very difficult and even dangerous if individuals do not go through a medical detox process.
 So, in cases like these where detox is necessary, it’s important to have information about BlueCross BlueShield’s policy on drug and alcohol detox.

 Your BCBS insurance may cover inpatient detox or outpatient detox.
 But, like with many policies, just a portion of the detox process will be covered.
 Again, coverage mainly depends on the type of plan you have and the kind of facility you are considering.
 If you have an HMO plan, you may only be covered if you attend an HMO-contracted detox center.
 A PPO plan may enable you to choose from a broader variety of detox facilities.